Same-sex marriage in Estonia

 Same-sex marriage has been legal in Estonia since 1 January 2024.
 The government elected in the March 2023 election, led by Prime Minister Kaja Kallas and consisting of the Reform Party, the Social Democrats and Estonia 200, vowed to legalize same-sex marriage.
-Legislation to open marriage to same-sex couples was introduced to the Riigikogu in May 2023, and was approved in a final reading by 55 votes to 34 on 20 June.
+Legislation to open marriage to same-sex couples was introduced to the Riigikogu in May 2023, and was approved in final reading by 55 votes to 34 on 20 June.
 It was signed into law by President Alar Karis on 27 June, and took effect on 1 January 2024.
 Estonia was the first Baltic state, the first post-Soviet state, the twentieth country in Europe, and the 35th in the world to legalise same-sex marriage.
+Polling suggests that a majority of Estonians support the legal recognition of same-sex marriage.

-Registered partnerships which provide some of the rights, benefits and obligations of marriage have been available to same-sex couples since 1 January 2016.
+Registered partnerships, which provide some, but not all, of the rights, benefits and obligations of marriage, have been available to same-sex couples since 1 January 2016.

 Registered partnerships

 Background

 In December 2005, the launch of a new family law bill by the Ministry of Justice, explicitly defining marriage as a "union of a man and a woman", initiated a public debate on the issue of recognition of same-sex unions.
 The Ministry of Social Affairs, led by Minister Jaak Aab, expressed reservations about the draft law.
 The public debate attracted a significant response from LGBT rights groups, which opposed the family law bill and urged the government not to discriminate between same-sex and opposite-sex couples in marriage, stating that, "We call on the government to drop a clause in the draft law on the family, which does not allow the registration of same-sex marriages or partnerships".
 On 4 January 2006, five Estonian NGOs supporting LGBT rights issued a press release calling for a new partnership law to give same-sex couples equal rights to opposite-sex couples.
 On the other hand, a number of conservative politicians claimed that Estonia was "not yet ready" for same-sex marriage and that there was no need to create a separate law on same-sex unions since existing laws already implied some protection despite not mentioning same-sex unions explicitly.
 Väino Linde, the chairman of the Constitution Commission of the Riigikogu, stated that he was "glad to see the conservative views in the Parliament and in the [Constitution] Commission".

 As of 2005, the Social Democratic Party was the only political party to publicly affirm its support for same-sex unions.
 The Centre Party and the Reform Party said that they would "tolerate" such a law, whereas various right-wing parties, particularly the Pro Patria and Res Publica Union, expressed opposition to the recognition of same-sex unions.